akashkhan786/Brain-Tumor-Detection-System-with-Ai-Chatbot-and-suggested-hospitals/README.md

-# Brain-Tumor-Detection-System-with-Ai-Chatbot-and-suggested-hospitals
-Final Year Project ,Brain Tumor Detection System with Ai Chatbot and suggested hospitals (Ai healthcare project).
+# Brain Tumor Detection System with Ai Chatbot and suggested hospitals.
-Main Objectives
-1.Tumor detection system
-2.Ai Chatbot
-3.Suggested Hospitals
+Detector Model
+Building a detection model using a convolutional neural network in Tensorflow & Keras.
+Used a brain MRI images data founded on Kaggle.